Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

 ## <code class="doc-symbol doc-symbol-function"></code> `replaceColumn` {#safeds.data.tabular.containers.Table.replaceColumn data-toc-label='[function] replaceColumn'}

-Return a new table with a column replaced by zero or more columns.
+Replace a column with zero or more columns and return the result as a new table.

 **Note:** The original table is not modified.